Dorn-15/Transcendance/README.md

 #Transcendance

+*This project has been created as part of the 42 curriculum by adoireau, sle-nogu, akassous and wbeschon.*

 Projet web **containerisé** organisé en **micro-services**:

 - **Frontend**: Next.js (SSR) + React, UI “Arcade Room” (Babylon.js) + pages de jeux.